octobercms/docs/4.x/setup/installation.md

 ## Installing October CMS

 ::: aside
 You should configure a virtual host on the web server to access the installation directory.
-For local development you can use [Laravel Sail](../resources/using-laravel-sail.md), [Valet](https://laravel.com/docs/valet), [Laragon](https://laragon.org/) or the built-in Laravel development server.
+For local development you can use [DDEV](#installing-with-ddev), [Valet](https://laravel.com/docs/valet), [Laragon](https://laragon.org/) or the built-in Laravel development server.
 :::

 October CMS is a PHP web application that uses [Composer](http://getcomposer.org/) to manage its dependencies.
 Ensure that Composer is installed before you begin.
 The [License Key](https://octobercms.com/help/site/projects#project-id) will be required to complete the installation.